 This mid-century-style accent chair has undeniable Mad Men vibes.

-This two-tone jute pouf is casual and design-y at the same time, like a newly restored barn filled with fiddle-leaf figs.
+This jute pouf is casual and design-y at the same time, like a newly restored barn filled with fiddle-leaf figs.

 The seat is big and cushy, but the slim wooden legs and light-colored fabric let it blend in without feeling like it’s taking up too much space.

 We’re very into accent chairs in vibrant colors.
 This one has a bold shape, but it still looks like something you’d actually want to sit in.